 “When did I realize you were good at your job?”
-Sid Hayes says, 80-year-old daddy of Chelsea's manager Emma Hayes.
-“I'll tell you a story about the London Olympics.”
+Sid Hayes says, 80-year-old father of Chelsea manager Emma Hayes.
+“I will tell you a story about the London Olympics.”

-Hayes is sitting next to his dad at Wembley for the Olympic women's soccer final, while all intentions and intentions are out of business.
-“There was a ceremony on the pitch where the three teams collected their [USA, Japan and third-placed Canada] medals,” Sid recalls.
-Emma said: 'Dad, you see these 51 people are there?
-I coached 40 of them.
-"Wow, but do you live here without a job?"
+Hayes, for all intents and purposes, is out of business as she sits next to her father in Wembley for the Olympic women's soccer final.
+“There was a ceremony on the field where the three teams [USA, Japan and third-placed Canada] collected their medals,” Sid recalls.
+Emma said: 'Daddy, you see these 51 are there people there?
+I coached 40 of them. ' 'Wow, but are you sitting here unemployed?'
 I thought.
 It was time to go back.
 That month, August 2012, he took the job at Chelsea.

-40 - Chelsea's premier one-year creation history this month was the Women's first Champions League final but was kicked out by the 2010 Chicago Red Stars.
-“Her heart was broken, she was absolutely devastated,” says her sister Rebecca.
-“It was a little rough - I think there are only five games left.
+40 – this month Chelsea's leading one-year creation history Women's first Champions League final was only fired by the 2010 Chicago Red Stars.
+“He was heartbroken, absolutely devastated,” says his sister, Rebecca.
+“It was a little tough – I think there are only five games left.
 This was the biggest learning curve of his life.
 That's when he stepped back from football. ”

-“He needed something ordinary, to get away from it, let's see coaching he really wanted to do what he was doing,” says Rebecca.
-“People were phoning him, wanting him to be in different clubs, but he needed this time to evaluate, review and just enjoy growing things for the family.
-He set up software systems, set up websites, took it to another level.
-He put money on the Internet that my father could never understand.
-“The model is familiar to anyone who follows Hayes' Chelsea build.
+“She needed something casual, to get away from it, let's see what [coaching] really wanted to do,” Rebecca says.
+“People were phoning him, wanting him to be in different clubs, but he needed this time to evaluate, review and just enjoy raising something for the family.
+He built software systems, he built websites, he took it to another level.
+He put money on the Internet that my father would never understand.
+“For anyone who has followed Hayes' Chelsea build, the model looks familiar.

 Hayes kept his toe in the football waters by working as a coach for the Western New York Flash from London. who advised on transfers, helped build a team that won the Women's Professional Football Championship.
 But from where he was at the time, this journey as he prepares to face Barcelona in the Champions League final in Gothenburg is remarkable – and understanding it fully helps get you back to the start.